Conus deynzerorum

-Conus deynzerorum is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Conus deynzerorum is a species of sea snail described by Edward J. Petuch in 1995, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Distribution

 This species occurs in the Caribbean Sea off Mexico.

 Description

 The maximum recorded shell length is 13.5 mm.

 Habitat

 Minimum recorded depth is 3 m.
 Maximum recorded depth is 3 m.